Modeling of point charges with distributions, regularizations, and generalized functions: Emergence of the Li e nard-Wiechert potential from the d'Alembertian of

 Recall that we temporarily simplified the notation, writing $\xi$ in place of $\widetilde{\xi}$ etc., which also applies to the above equation.
 We will now switch back to the original notation with $\widetilde{\;\;\;}$.

-\begin{remark} (i) The factor $\Lambda_\al$ in the first term on the right-hand side of Equation \eqref{BoPhi} is the Li\'enard-Wiechert potential (cf.\ \cite[Sections 8.2 and 8.3]{Thirring:01}), which was also noted in \cite[Section 4]{GEW}.
-(Both sources use a convention with the reversed signature of the Minkowski metric.)
-As mentioned in \cite[paragraph after Equation (4.2)]{GEW}, the related classical result in the form $\dal R = 2/\xi$ has been observed in the context of using retarded coordinates.
+\begin{remark} (i) As was already noted in \cite[Section 4]{GEW}, the factor $\Lambda_\al$ in the first term on the right-hand side of Equation \eqref{BoPhi} is the Li\'enard-Wiechert potential, which is usually derived from the distributional current given in Subsection \ref{JDis} (cf.\ \cite[Sections 8.2 and 8.3]{Thirring:01} or \cite[Section 4.2]{Parrott}).
+(Beware of the fact that some sources use a convention with the reversed signature of the Minkowski metric.)
+As mentioned in \cite[paragraph after Equation (4.2)]{GEW}, a related classical result in the form $\dal R = 2/\xi$ has apparently been observed in the context of using retarded coordinates.

-(ii) For the second term in $\Psi_\al$, which is proportional to $H''(\xi)$, we obtained a slightly different factor (apart from the overall sign change due to the reversed signature of the Minkowski metric).